morrisjdev/Linq4JS/README.md

 ### Using TypeScript

-Same thing, but also copy `Linq4JS.d.ts` to your project Folder to get the tooling support.
+Same thing, but also copy `Linq4JS.d.ts` to your project folder to get the tooling support.

 ## Usage

 ### Clone

-Create a copy of the array
+Creates a copy of the array

 ```javascript
 var array = ["item1", "item2", "item3", "item4", "no"];